glicerico/rangram/journal.md

 - Stream-parser (SP): https://github.com/glicerico/stream-parser
 - OpenCog/SingNet's ULL pipeline parser (ULLP): https://github.com/singnet/learn/
 - SingNet's Grammar Learner (GL): https://github.com/singnet/language-learning/
-- SP + GL: Grammar learned from parses by SP
+- SP + GL: Parsing with the grammar learned from parses by SP
-- ULLP + GL: Grammar learned from parses by ULLP
+- ULLP + GL: Parsing with the grammar learned from parses by ULLP

 We use two baselines as a reference:
 - random parses: a random planar tree that connects all words in the sentence (no crossings, no loops).